314dev/PI/docs/source/common/loggers.rst

 ==================

 `Weights and Biases <https://docs.wandb.ai/integrations/lightning/>`_ is a third-party logger.
-To use :class:`~pytorch_lightning.loggers.WandbLogger` as your logger do the following.
+To use :class:`~pi_ml.loggers.WandbLogger` as your logger do the following.
 First, install the package:

 .. code-block:: bash

     pip install wandb

-Then configure the logger and pass it to the :class:`~pytorch_lightning.trainer.trainer.Trainer`:
+Then configure the logger and pass it to the :class:`~pi_ml.trainer.trainer.Trainer`:

 .. code-block:: python

-    from pytorch_lightning.loggers import WandbLogger
+    from pi_ml.loggers import WandbLogger

     # instrument experiment with W&B
     wandb_logger = WandbLogger(project="MNIST", log_model="all")